Who We Are and Why We Are Here

 What Does This Mean?

 We are here to offer our resources in the training and professional development of integrating Latin American, Caribbean, and African content into the curriculum and across the disciplines.
-Because COVID-19 remains a concern, in person contact is not required and we plan to conduct a multi-day workshop virtually.
 We also intend to leverage these technologies to continue to assist you and your colleagues in teaching the material throughout the years to come.
 You may contact us by email, phone, etc., and we’ll help in any way that we can.
-At every step of the process, we encourage your reactions, thoughts, feedback, and suggestions
+At every step of the process, we encourage your reactions, thoughts, feedback, and suggestions.

 In your community, we are inviting Latin American/Latinx and African heritage families with a history of immigration to join us in a project that captures stories of different generations who migrated to Kansas and the Kansas City metro area.
 We believe that increasing the visibility of migration stories enriches the diverse communities where we live.
 If you agree, we would like to work with educators to share stories with the public to move beyond stereotypes of immigrant experiences and elevate overlooked lived experiences of Black, indigenous and people of color.